 In his Midtown Manhattan clinical practice for adolescents, adults, families, and couples, Dr. Khan primarily works with underserved and underrepresented mental health populations (e.g., South Asians, Asians, Muslims, Caribbean groups, men of color, etc.), members of the United Nations, diplomatic, and international communities, and couples/families from different racial, national, religious, ethnic, and cultural backgrounds.

-In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include DesiToys Jungle & Private School Jungle, which owns the NYC Private Schools Blog.
-The company is currently involved in a number of local and international ventures.
-Most recently, Dr. Khan served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
+In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include Private School Jungle, which owns the NYC Private Schools Blog.
+Dr. Khan has previously served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
 The company’s partners included the award-winning PBS Kids Go!™ tween website, It’s My Life® and it joined the activities co-hosted by UNESCO and the United Nations Office for Partnerships at an International Literacy Day Event at UN Headquarters in 2010.

 Dr. Khan has co-authored peer-reviewed articles in such journals as Schizophrenia Research & Journal of Child and Adolescent Psychopharmacology and has been quoted in the areas of psychology or education in The New York Times, AM New York, New York Family Magazine, The New York Observer's Scooter Magazine, and West Side Spirit.